- Fashion and Beauty»

-If your problem is aging dry skin you will find that a number of the best solutions can be found in a natural healthy diet.
-This is because this skin type is caused by a number of factors.
-Some of the most common causes of dry skin include climate, bad diet and even old age.
+Aging dry skin is caused by a number of factors.
+Some of the most common causes include climate, bad diet and even old age.

 When an individual begins to age, their body no longer produces the oils and fluids that the skin needs, which creates a need for nutrients such as vitamins.